ansible/ansible-ai-connect-service/ansible_ai_connect_chatbot/README.md

 ## Test Chatbot in Local environment

-Chatbot is enabled when the following three environment variables are defined:
+**Chatbot is enabled when all of the following three environment variables are defined:**

 1. `CHATBOT_URL` URL of the chat service to be used.
 2. `CHATBOT_DEFAULT_PROVIDER` Default AI model provider.
 It should be